US gives detailed look at Russia's alleged election hacking

 Over the summer stolen emails from Democrats were posted by an online persona known as Guccifer 2.0, believed by U.S. officials to be linked to Russia.
 Outrage over documents that appeared to show favoritism for Hillary Clinton forced the DNC's chair, Debbie Wasserman Schultz, to resign.

-The U.S. released the report Thursday as President Barack Obama sanctioned the GRU and the FSB, the GRU's leadership and companies which the U.S. said support the GRU.
+The U.S. released the technical report Thursday as President Barack Obama sanctioned the GRU and the FSB, the GRU's leadership and companies which the U.S. said support the GRU.

 The sanctions were the administration's first use of a 2015 executive order for combatting cyberattacks against critical infrastructure and commercial espionage.
 Because election systems aren't considered critical infrastructure, Obama amended the order Thursday to allow for sanctions on entities "interfering with or undermining election processes or institutions."

 The retaliation against Russia, just weeks before President-elect Donald Trump takes office, culminated months of political handwringing about how and whether to respond to Moscow's alleged meddling.
 U.S. intelligence agencies concluded that Russia's goal was to help Trump win—an assessment Trump has dismissed as ridiculous.
-Trump said Thursday he would meet with the intelligence community's leaders next week for an update on the situation.
+Trump said Thursday the U.S. should move on, but that he would meet with the intelligence community's leaders next week for an update on the situation.

 The report did not go far beyond confirming details already disclosed by cybersecurity firm CrowdStrike, which was hired to investigate the DNC hacks.